Vortwx/ToDoList/ToDoList.Infrastructure/Configurations/Readme.md

-This is created for defining schema-like rules for each entities as I'm using Entity Framework Core
+This is created for defining schema-like rules for each entities.